namhyung/uftrace/doc/uftrace-record.md

 The 'finish' trigger is to end recording.
 The process still can run and this can be useful to trace unterminated processes like daemon.

+The 'callsite' trigger records the return address of the matching function call so that the replay command can show where the function was called from.
+The trigger automatically saves debug info too, so a separate `--srcline` is not required at record time and `uftrace replay` shows the call site by default like below.

+    $ uftrace record -T 'a@callsite' ./abc
+    $ uftrace replay
+    # DURATION     TID     FUNCTION
+                [ 1234] | main() {
+                [ 1234] |   a() { /* from tests/s-abc.c:33 */
+                [ 1234] |     b() {
+                ...

+Combine it with `--srcline` to also show the callee's definition line:

+    $ uftrace replay --srcline
+                [ 1234] |   a() { /* tests/s-abc.c:11 from tests/s-abc.c:33 */

+The call site display can be suppressed with `--no-callsite` at replay time.
+The reported line itself comes from the compiler's dwarf line program and is shown as-is.

 The 'filter' and 'notrace' triggers have same effect as `-F`/`--filter` and `-N`/`--notrace` options respectively.
 And it can have a condition.